bharadwaj-raju/TextSuggest/README.md

 - Get a suitable dictionary/wordlist for your language

-- Move said dictionary into a new directory in `/usr/share/textsuggest/dictionaries` with its name being your language's name.
+- Move said dictionary into a new directory in `/usr/share/textsuggest/dictionaries` with its name being your language's name (English name, like "German" instead of "Deutsch").

 - A suitable font should be auto-detected.
 If not, pass a suitable font with the `--font` option